️ Tokenized Settlement System – Implementation Notes

 - User creates keypair via app

-- Submits KYC to approved attestation provider (e.g. Socure, Alloy)
+- Submits KYC to approved attestation provider (e.g. Socure, Alloy) and recieves attestation.

 - Attestation is signed and stored on-chain or as verifiable credential